texfaq/texfaq.github.io/FAQ-cpy-srchpdf.md

-For PDF generated from LaTeX (the DVI being converted, by whatever means), or from PDFLaTeX, the character codes used in the PDF file are in fact those of the document's [font encoding](./FAQ-whatenc.html); if you're using OT1 or T1, your document will be OK for almost all ASCII
+For PDF generated from LaTeX (the DVI being converted, by whatever means), or from pdfLaTeX, the character codes used in the PDF file are in fact those of the document's [font encoding](./FAQ-whatenc.html); if you're using OT1 or T1, your document will be OK for almost all ASCII